-My experience in western dressage includes 3 consecutive years of garnering multiple top 10 finishes at the Western Dressage World Championship Show.
-I also have participated in attended the California and Canada Western Dressage Association of America Train the Trainers program.
+My experience in western dressage includes 6 consecutive years of garnering multiple top 5 & 10 finishes at the Western Dressage World Championship Show.
+I also have participated in the California and Canada Western Dressage Association of America Advanced Train the Trainers program.
 I also have had the privilege to serve as a demo rider in the WDAA Advanced Train the Trainer program.
+I am currently in WDAA Apprentice Judge Program.
 My success working with clients and their horses in western dressage skills is built on decades of riding and training in the disciplines of western, English, and dressage riding.
 My background also includes American Riding Instructors Association (ARIA) certification and in Level II Western Dressage.

 Member of the following Organizations: